Key takeaways

 Post-Graduation Work Permit (PGWP)

 For PGWP holders who started a business during their study permit and continue it on PGWP, see Can You Run a Business on a Canadian Study Permit? for the transition mechanics.
+For PGWP holders opening a multi-signer business account with a partner or co-director, the joint business account address requirements guide covers how each signer's personal address sits alongside the entity address.

 Closed (Employer-Specific) Work Permit — passive ownership only